-A mastectomy involves removing all your breast, including your nipple.
+A mastectomy involves removing all of your breast, usually including your nipple.
+Your surgeon will talk with you about whether your nipple can be preserved.
 As well as removing your breast tissue, your surgeon may remove lymph nodes (glands) in your armpit (axilla) to find out if there are any cancer cells in them.
-Removing some or most of your lymph nodes will help to plan any further treatment you need.